 A little crunchy on the outside.

-A house full of guests gobbled these up over board games.
+On several occasions, a house full of guests have gobbled these up…

 SNICKERDOODLE COOKIES DAIRY & EGG FREE